jackyzha0/jackyzha0.github.io/content/thoughts/Trust as Unquestioning Attitude.md

 ---
-title: "PHIL 240A A1: Trust as Unquestioning Attitude"
+title: "Trust as Unquestioning Attitude"
 date: 2022-01-14
 tags:
 - fruit
+- PHIL240A
 ---

+PHIL240A Essay 1

 Explain how Nguyen's account of trust as an unquestioning attitude entails that we integrate objects into our own agency.